petervandenabeele/dbd/README.md

   * since one single back-up file suffices, replacing the *single* back-up
     file will actually remove the hard deleted fact(s) for good
 * Fine grained context (including provenance)
-  * Each base Fact points to a ContextResource, so separate context and
+  * Each base Fact points to a Context, so separate context and
     provenance is possible per fact (e.g. different properties about the same
     resource can come from different sources, different visibility etc.)
   * can keep the original_source reference, creator, date, …
   * can have a context that allows filtering data (e.g. private, professional, …)
   * separate encryption schemes per context are possible
-  * ContextResource is flexible, since built itself from Facts
+  * Context is flexible, since built itself from Facts
 * Schemaless
   * uses the [RDF] (subject, predicate, object) concepts
   * predicates, types can be defined in an ontology for declaring meaning